 If a consumer has minimum essential health coverage from another source, they may buy a stand-alone dental plan on the Marketplace without purchasing medical coverage.

 Check the federal website HealthCare.gov for more information about dental benefits.

-After January 1, 2014, new plans sold in the individual and small group market, including those sold through the Health Insurance Marketplace and SHOP Marketplace for Small Businesses, as well as most plans sold in the market outside the exchange, must cover, at a minimum, a comprehensive set of benefits known as essential health benefits.
+After January 1, 2014, new plans sold in the individual and small group market, including those sold through the Health Insurance Marketplace, as well as most plans sold in the market outside the exchange, must cover, at a minimum, a comprehensive set of benefits known as essential health benefits.
 These essential health benefits include the following:

 - Ambulatory services (doctor’s office visits and outpatient services)